Transmedia Design for Creative Industries

 - Minor regulation

-This minor focuses on the research and design of transmedia productions, both in the world of entertainment and branding in general.
+This minor focuses on the research and design of transmedia productions, both in the world of entertainment and (content) marketing in general.
 Transmedia design means creating interactive stories and story worlds that unfold across various channels and platforms, engaging the audience deeply and encouraging them to participate.

 In the entertainment industry the story ís the product: designing transmedia here means expanding that story by enlarging the story world on multiple platforms.
 Transmedia marketing, however, involves the design of interactive content to fit the core values of a brand.
 It is focused on getting the right message to the right target group.
 A brand, then, can be a company but also a person or an NGO, using transmedia strategy as a tool to raise awareness on societal issues.